The Top 15 Retail Math Formulas

-The GMROI calculations assist buyers in evaluating whether a sufficient gross margin is being earned by the products purchased, compared to the investment in inventory required to generate those gross margin dollars.
-For example, if your store has a sales volume of $1,000,000 a year on an average inventory of $500,000 that would be pretty good.
-But $1,000,000 on an average inventory of $200,000 (though uncommon) would be even better.
+GMROI calculations assist buyers in evaluating whether a sufficient gross margin is being earned by the products purchased, compared to the investment in inventory required to generate those gross margin dollars.
+For example, if your store has a sales volume of $1 million a year on an average inventory of $500,000, that would be pretty good.
+But $1 million on an average inventory of $200,000 (though uncommon) would be even better.

 GMROI = Gross Margin $ ÷ Average Inventory Cost

-Initial Markup, or IMU, is a calculation to determine the selling price a retailer puts on an item in his store.
-Some of the things that affect Initial Markup are brand, competition, market saturation, anticipated markdowns, and perceived customer value to name a few.
+Initial markup (IMU) is a calculation to determine the selling price a retailer puts on an item in his store.
+Some of the things that affect initial markup are brand, competition, market saturation, anticipated markdowns, and perceived customer value, to name a few.

 Initial Markup % = (Expenses + Reductions + Profit) ÷ (Net Sales + Reductions)

 Basically, it is how many times during a certain calendar period a retailer sells and replaces sells its inventory and replaces it (turnovers) inventory.
 It is calculated as follows: